History of Tyre, Lebanon: Mamluk period (1291–1516)

 In the same year of Dame Margaret's retirement – in 1291 – Tyre was again taken, this time by the Mamluk Sultanate's army of Al-Ashraf Khalil.
 Reportedly, the whole population had evacuated the city by ship on the day that Acre as one of the last Crusader strongholds had fallen after two months of siege, so that the Mamluks found Tyre mostly empty.
 Amalric, the last Lord of Tyre, escaped as well.

 Sultan Khalil had all fortifications demolished to prevent the Franks from re-entrenching.
 The Crusader cathedral, which had been damaged before by the 1202 earthquake, got further destroyed by the conquerors as well.
-The city was subsequently governed from Acre and thus became part of Palestine.
+The city was subsequently governed from Acre.

 The traditional pottery and glassware industry in Tyre continued its production of artful objects during the early Mamluk period.
 However, the purple dye industry, which had been a major source of income for the city throughout its previous history, did not get started again, since new dyes entered the market that were cheaper, like for example Turkey red.

 While the sultanate was rocked by factional struggles after Khalil's death in 1293 and political instability, Tyre – "the London" or "New York City" of the Old World – lost its importance and "sank into obsurity."
 When the Moroccan explorer Ibn Battuta visited Tyre in 1355, he found it a mass of ruins.
 Many stones were taken to neighbouring cities like Sidon, Acre, Beirut, and Jaffa as building materials.

 In 1610, the English traveller George Sandys noted about his visit to Tyre:

 This once famous Tyre is now no other than a heap of ruins; yet have they a reverent respect: and do instruct the pensive beholder with their exemplary frailty.